South Vietnam: Foundations

-Republican ideas entered French Indochina in the early 20th century, introducing new concepts about the modern nation-state.
+Republican ideas entered French Indochina in the early 20th century, introducing new concepts about the modern nation-state, initially transmitted via China and Japan.
 By the 1920s, these ideas were embraced by Vietnamese elites, including both revolutionaries and reformers.
 They influenced Vietnamese independence movements, though suppressed by French colonial authorities.
 Republican activists were far more popular than communists in the competition between the two groups for leadership of the nationalist movement.
+This schism long predated the global Cold War and US intervention.
+Drawing from the deep-rooted tradition of republicanism, South Vietnamese political forces, despite their government's dependence on American assistance, pursued their nation-building projects while vehemently resisting foreign interference.